Dean: Okay, what?

 - The premise of the Red Dwarf Reunion Show.
 Unlike most examples, several of the people they run into in the "real world" fairly easily work out what they are, and don't find it especially outlandish that a group of fictional characters might pop out into the real world.
 Of course they ARE Science Fiction fans.
 As it turns out, the "real world" is a drug-induced hallucination.
 (Strictly, it's not the real real world; it's one where the series is still going, and is more popular than ever.)

 - A meta-version takes place in the finale movie of The Famous Jett Jackson: Jett, an actor in the show's world, switches places with Silverstone, his character on the Show Within a Show.

-- In the Supernatural episode "The French Mistake", Sam and Dean Winchester get blasted into the real world where everyone sees them as Jared Padalecki and Jensen Ackles, stars of the television series Supernatural.
-It gets very meta.
-Among the things that the Winchesters discover is that Bobby is named for a show producer, Jared got married to the actress who played Ruby (and luckily, not assaulting her thinking she's the demon, though Sam *does* Fade to Black with her), and the show being filmed in Vancouver.
-Of course, the episode still has a kill count... one that includes actor Misha Collins (Castiel) and series creator Eric Kripke get Killed Off for Real.
+- In the Supernatural episode "The French Mistake", Sam and Dean Winchester get blasted into the real world where everyone sees them as their actors Jared Padalecki and Jensen Ackles, working on Supernatural itself.
+Among the things that the Winchesters discover are Bobby being named for a show producer, Jared being married to the actress who played Ruby (and luckily, not assaulting her thinking she's the demon, though Sam *does* Fade to Black with her), and the show being filmed in Vancouver.
+Of course, the episode still has a kill count... one that includes actor Misha Collins (Castiel) and series creator Eric Kripke.